generalpiston/typeorm-encrypted/README.md

 ### Why won't complex queries work?

 Queries that transform the encrypted column wont work because transformers and subscribers operate outside of the DBMS.

+### Error: Invalid IV length

+The most likely reasons you're receiving this error:

+1. Column definition is wrong.
+Probably an issue with the key or IV.
+2. There is existing data in your DBMS.
+In this case, please migrate the data.

+### How can an encrypted column be added to a table with data?

+Follow these steps to add an encrypted column.

+1. Add a new column (col B) to the table.
+Configure the column to be encrypted.
+Remove the transformer from the original column (col A).
+2. Write a script that queries all of the entries in the table.
+Set the value of col B to col A.
+3. Save all the records.
+4. Rename col A to something else manually.
+5. Rename col B to the original name of col A manually.
+6. Remove the typeorm configuration for col A.
+7. Rename the typeorm configuration for col B to col A's name.
+8. Remove col A (unencrypted column) from the table manually.